>Home >Legal Services >Letters >Request - Pastor Letter

 Dear (HR PERSON'S NAME):

 I am writing this letter on behalf of your employee, (CHURH MEMBER NAME) who is a member of the (NAME OF CHURCH) Seventh-day Adventist Church.
 (HE/SHE) has requested a schedule that would accommodate (HIS/HER) religious observance of the Sabbath.
-Seventh day Adventists observe the Sabbath, one of the Ten Commandments, from sundown Friday to sundown Saturday, and abstain from secular work during those hours.
+Seventh- day Adventists observe the Sabbath, one of the Ten Commandments, from sundown Friday to sundown Saturday, and abstain from secular work during those hours.
 We will greatly appreciate your giving due consideration to (HIS/HER) request for a scheduling accommodation so that (NAME) does not have to make the impossible choice between faithfulness to God and keeping (HIS/HER) job.

 In 2015, the Supreme Court clarified the requirements of Federal law, Title VII of the Civil Rights Act of 1964, 42 U.S.C.
-Section 2000e.
-The Supreme Court held that employers cannot make a worker’s need for religious accommodation “a motivating factor” in an adverse employment action, such as termination.
+Section 2000e et. seq.
+The Supreme Court held employers cannot make a worker’s need for religious accommodation “a motivating factor” in an adverse employment action, such as termination.
 The Court explained that a company must do more than simply follow its religion neutral employment policies – it must make affirmative efforts to provide religious accommodation, even giving the employee who needs accommodation “favored treatment.”
 The Supreme Court explained the law with the following example:

 An employer may not make an applicant's religious practice, confirmed or otherwise, a factor in employment decisions.
 For example, suppose that an employer thinks (though he does not know for certain) that a job applicant may be an orthodox Jew who will observe the Sabbath, and thus be unable to work on Saturdays.
 If the applicant actually requires an accommodation of that religious practice, and the employer's desire to avoid the prospective accommodation is a motivating factor in his decision, the employer violates Title VII.

 EEOC v.
-Abercrombie & Fitch, 135 S.Ct.
+Abercrombie & Fitch Stores, Inc., 135 S.Ct.
 2028 (2015)

 In the typical employment setting, there are various methods that may be utilized to provide scheduling accommodations.
 These include: